GoldenEye 007 (1997 video game): Production

 Work on GoldenEye 007 began in January 1995 with a team hired by Hollis: programmer Mark Edmonds, background artist Karl Hilton, and character artist B. Jones.
 Edmonds focused on creating a game engine that could render 3D graphics from art packages into Nintendo 64 data structures.
 Hilton modelled levels based on the film material, while Jones constructed characters based on photos and costumes they had.
 Since final Nintendo 64 specifications and development kits were not initially available to Rare, the team had to estimate the finalised console's capabilities using an SGI Onyx workstation and Nintendo's custom NINGEN development software.
 In the following months, designer Duncan Botwood joined the team to construct the levels.
 The first year was spent producing art assets and developing the engine, which originally only allowed the player and enemies to move around a virtual environment.

 After the first year of development, Rare added more staff to the project.
 The first addition was designer David Doak, who helped with the level designs and worked on the AI scripting.
 He explained how the stealth elements were implemented: "Whenever you fired a gun, it had a radius test and alerted the non-player characters within that radius.
 If you fired the same gun again within a certain amount of time, it did a larger radius test and I think there was a third even larger radius after that.
 It meant if you found one guy and shot him in the head and then didn't fire again, the timer would reset."
 Windows throughout the game were programmed so that enemies cannot see through them.
 Though unrealistic, this encouraged the player to use windows to spy on enemies.

-Hollis hired a second programmer, Steve Ellies, six months later.
-Although Ellies assisted the development team in many areas and programmed the cheat options, he was mostly responsible for implementing the multiplayer mode, which was added roughly six months before release.
-According to Doak, Ellies "sat in a room with all the code written for a single-player game and turned GoldenEye into a multiplayer game."
+Hollis hired a second programmer, Steve Ellis, six months later.
+Although Ellis assisted the development team in many areas and programmed the cheat options, he was mostly responsible for implementing the multiplayer mode, which was added roughly six months before release.
+According to Doak, Ellis "sat in a room with all the code written for a single-player game and turned GoldenEye into a multiplayer game."
 The team spent numerous late evenings playtesting it.
 The multiplayer levels are based on single-player missions and some of them do not support four players because they were initially not designed to handle multiplayer action.
 A firing range was modelled as an environment, but was not added.